inEXASCALE/mphodlr_exp/README.md

 ## mphodlr_exp

-This is repository of the fully reproducible experimental code for the paper “Mixed precision HODLR matrices” [1].
+This repository contains the fully reproducible experimental code for the paper “Mixed precision HODLR matrices” [1].

 Download